Christopher Bledsoe and the UFO Cult of Intelligence, Pt. 7

 Coming before any of the bizarre stories recounted in Chris Bledsoe’s 2023 book UFO of God, an introduction to the book is provided by retired Army Colonel (and notorious UFO bogeyman) John B. Alexander.
 The vaunted military figure had interviewed Bledsoe for an extended period of time in 2015 and was quite impressed by what he heard, nevertheless being left with “many of the same questions that most readers would have.”1 Any doubts went out the window when he witnessed “a bright luminous object” near where Bledsoe’s original 2007 sighting occurred.
 This was Alexander’s “second-ever UFO sighting” which he described as “brief but significant and indelible.”2 The colonel is straightforward in saying that the “the event (…) totally changed (his) perception and convinced (him) that Chris was telling the truth.”3 Alexander’s experiences with the parade of high strangeness were not limited geographically, with the colonel telling Jeffrey Mishlove on New Thinking Allowed that when Bledsoe “and some other friends were visiting Las Vegas,” the group “went up on Mount Charleston to literally play games with UFOs, (…) setting up balloons with chemlights.”4 In the midst of this friendly (albeit a bit odd) wilderness activity, Alexander noted that the signature orbs appeared once again, both in the sky and in photographs.
 While the colonel is careful to distinguish these sightings from the common dust particles seen in ghost hunting television shows, many of Bledsoe’s orb videos and photographs are unconvincing to the average viewer.
 What seems to really hook people is that Bledsoe appears able to summon or sense this aerial phenomenon.
 Alexander stresses the importance of “the temporal relationship between Chris’s pronouncement(s)” and the appearance of luminous orbs—seeming to think the “common factor” in Bledsoe’s sightings and weird abilities is “human consciousness.”5 The colonel seemed to be another true believer, another individual with military credentials for Bledsoe to hang his hopes on as he sought further validation.

 Whereas Tim Taylor is a relatively illusory suspected disinformation agent, Alexander has been distrusted along these same lines in the UFO community for decades.
 A career military man with substantial connections to the beating heart of various Department of Defense programs, the colonel has been an omnipresent figure in the UFO and psi research scene of the past five decades.
-He speaks at conferences, writes in fringe science publications, and has a say in military policy: He introduced psychic spy research to General Albert Stubblebine (who would later start of the Army’s Stargate Program) and also formed the UFO Working Group.6 The latter of these projects was “an ad hoc collection of intelligence officers from various alphabet soup agencies assembled to investigate UFOs and the possibility of ET contact” that was obscured by stories the oft-rumored Aviary group, though the two were possibly one and the same.7
+He speaks at conferences, writes in fringe science publications, and has a say in military policy: He introduced psychic spy research to General Albert Stubblebine (who would later start of the Army’s Stargate Program) and also formed the UFO Working Group.6 The latter of these projects was “an ad hoc collection of intelligence officers from various alphabet soup agencies assembled to investigate UFOs and the possibility of ET contact” that was obscured by stories of the oft-rumored Aviary group, though the two were possibly one and the same.7

 This group was directly responsible for the disinformation fed to Paul Bennewitz by Bill Moore and Richard Doty as well as other falsehoods that rattle around the UFO subculture into the present.
 Ron Pandolfi, a one-time CIA science advisor and Aviary/Working Group member, routed bogus info through civilian researcher Dan Smith in a relationship analogous to the one at play in the Doty, Moore, and Bennewitz fiasco.8 The case of Pandolfi and Smith is relevant to the Bledsoe story because of a kerfuffle that made its way onto Open Minds Forum, an old school paranormal/conspiracy board that is somehow still trucking.
 Posted in January 2023, Dan Smith includes the text of an email from Pandolfi, his shadowy inside source, which urges him to make amends for an incident that occurred in the winter of 2017/2018.
 This email suggests that Smith showed up at the Bledsoe home unannounced but was “firmly asked (…) to cease threatening Chris and leave his premises” by Pandolfi.9 An apparently aggressive misunderstanding took place, all caused by Smith trying to get Bledsoe to connect him with D.W.
 Pasulka and giving a false impression of who sent him there.
 While not mentioning names, Chris’ son Ryan Bledsoe would later comment on an incident that sounds like the one with Smith on Bledsoe Said So: